Cascade, Montana

 Cascade is a town in Cascade County, Montana, United States.
 The population was 600 at the 2020 census.
 It is part of the Great Falls, Montana Metropolitan Statistical Area, which in 2020 had a population of 84,414.
 Cascade was incorporated in 1911.

 History

-The founder of the town was Mr. Thomas Graham.
-Originally named Dodge, the town changed its name in 1887.
-This was an appeal to become the county seat of the newly formed county.
+Montana Central Railway built a line on the west side of the Missouri River, prompting a town to form to provide services to railroad workers.
+Originally named Dodge, the town changed its name in 1887 as an appeal to become the county seat of the newly formed county.

+The founder of the town was Thomas Gorham.
+He was also the first mayor, postmaster, and owned Gorham General Store.
+His son-in-law, Ben Roberts, became friends with western artist Charlie Russell.
+While visiting, Russell met his eventual wife Nancy Cooper.
+After marrying, the couple lived in what is now called the Charlie and Nancy Russell Honeymoon Cabin until moving to Great Falls in 1897.
+The property is now listed on the National Register of Historic Places and open for public viewing.

+Another property of significance is the St. Peter's Mission Church and Cemetery.
+It was founded in the 1860s by Jesuit priests though moved a few times.
+Eventually a boys' school, girls' school, and residences were added.
+Now only a small chapel remains.

+One notable resident of the Mission was Mary Fields, a.k.a.
+"Stagecoach Mary", the first Black woman to be employed as a star route postwoman.
+She delivered mail between the Mission and Cascade from 1895 to 1903.

 Geography

 Interstate 15 passes through the community.
 The town is situated along the Missouri River.

 According to the United States Census Bureau, the town has a total area of 0.53 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Cascade has a semi-arid climate, abbreviated "BSk" on climate maps.